ArianCSN/RoboticArmSimulation/README.md

 ## Overview

-This MATLAB project implements a simple robotic arm simulation using the built-in Robotics System Toolbox.
+This MATLAB project implements a simple robotic arm simulation.
 The robotic arm consists of multiple rigid bodies connected by joints, allowing it to move in various configurations.
 The provided `main_simulation.m` script sets up the robot and displays it in 3D.

-## Prerequisites

-- MATLAB (with Robotics System Toolbox installed)

 ## Getting Started